ansys/pyensight/doc/source/calc_functions.rst

     * - viscosity
       - scalar variable, constant variable, or constant number
     * - ymax
-      - constant number

-        > 0 = Baldwin-Lomax-Spalart algorithm

-        0 = convergence algorithm
+      - constant number (> 0 = Baldwin-Lomax-Spalart algorithm, 0 = convergence algorithm)

       See the algorithm note under :ref:`Boundary Layer Thickness <BL_Thick>`.

     * - flow comp
-      - constant number

-        0 = RMS of the stream-wise and cross-flow components

-        1 = stream-wise component at the wall

-        2 = cross-flow component at the wall
+      - constant number (0 = RMS of the stream-wise and cross-flow components, 1 = stream-wise component at the wall, 2 = cross-flow component at the wall)
     * - grad
       - -1 flags the computing of the velocity-magnitude gradient via three-point interpolation